bpholden/lickRemoteObserving/README.md

 - Email `sa@ucolick.org` with the following info about your remote site:
     - Phone #

+- Email `sla@ucolick.org` for the VPN certificate with:
+ - Name of the PI
+ - Date of observing nights
+ - Telescope

 Once we receive your request, we will respond with instructions on obtaining the VPN verification.
 Your observing team will be emailed a certificate for that observing run.